gvheertum/gvheertum.github.io/README.md

 ![Header](IMG_0508.jpg)

 ### \<summary /\> | About me
-I'm Gertjan, I'm 35 and live in Oss with my wife and daughter.
+I'm Gertjan, built in 1984 and live in Oss with my wife and daughter.
 I’m a Software Engineer who likes to consider the bigger picture.
 In my career in the IT industry I’ve seen lots of application-domains and covered almost every activity involved in inventing, designing, creating and supporting software.

 I love being a mentor for other developers and stakeholders in software projects.
 I like to assist colleagues with technical questions but am also not afraid to work with clients and end-users to be able to work towards the best possible solution.
 Combined with periodic reviews on code and process I try to get everybody to the next level.